handful of young women actually do the work of the

 grow lots of potatoes.
 If they were planted at different time the

-harvest could keep the family supplies for many months. then with
+harvest could keep the family supplied for many months.
+Then with

 sufficient stored in a cool location there would never be any need to